mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/datascience.md

 ## Regression  {#Regression}

 A data science component to apply different regression models.
- The component requires a data source to apply the model on.
+ The component only requires a data source to apply the model on.

+ The component is only responsible for the statistical calculations and provides the following properties for line of best fit:
+ "slope", "Yintercept", "correlation coefficient", and "predictions"

+ To draw the line of best fit use the drawing block in ChartData2D component